quasifu/quantic-test-course/README.md

 The backend was originally created using [django](https://www.djangoproject.com/) and [djangorestframework](https://www.django-rest-framework.org/).
 For more information, please read https://stackabuse.com/creating-a-rest-api-with-django-rest-framework/

-The backend requires [Pytho 3.8](https://www.python.org/downloads/).
+The backend requires [Python 3.8](https://www.python.org/downloads/).
 We recommend using a [Python Version Manager](https://realpython.com/intro-to-pyenv/).

 ### Frontend